prowler-cloud/prowler/docs/index.md

     _Requirements_:

     * AWS, GCP and/or Azure credentials
     * Latest Amazon Linux 2 should come with Python 3.9 already installed however it may need pip.
-Install Python pip 3.9 with: `sudo dnf install -y python3-pip`.
+Install Python pip 3.9 with: `sudo yum install -y python3-pip`.
     * Make sure setuptools for python is already installed with: `pip3 install setuptools`

     _Commands_: